56kcloud/Training/DockerCon/logging/getting-started.md

 We have now seen how logging works in a single container.
 Now, we want to see what logs look like when multiple containers are running in a compose file.
 In this example we will use the docker voting application.
 This stack contains 5 different containers running with one docker-compose file.

-1. Clone the Voting App Repo
+1. In the `Setup`section we cloned the Repo.
+If you haven't done so please do it now

     ```
      git clone https://github.com/dockersamples/example-voting-app.git